-- 1 There is no legal right to receive compensation from the Government for wrongful conviction and imprisonment.
-However, the Government in its discretion may decide to compensate a person who has been wrongly convicted and imprisoned by making an ex gratia payment. - 2 These Guidelines have been adopted by Cabinet to aid consideration of applications for compensation by such persons. - 3 The purposes of the compensation scheme described by these Guidelines are to: - a Vindicate innocent defendants; - b Provide reasonable compensation for losses arising from wrongful conviction and consequent loss of liberty; - c Enhance public confidence in the justice system. - 4 However, nothing in the Guidelines requires the Government to agree to compensate a person in any particular case.
+- 1 There is no legal right to receive compensation from the Government for wrongful conviction and detention.
+However, the Government in its discretion may decide to compensate a person who has been wrongly convicted and served a sentence of imprisonment or detention by making an ex gratia payment. - 2 These Guidelines have been adopted by Cabinet to aid consideration of applications for compensation by such persons. - 3 The purposes of the compensation scheme described by these Guidelines are to: - a Vindicate innocent defendants; - b Provide reasonable compensation for losses arising from wrongful conviction and consequent loss of liberty; - c Enhance public confidence in the justice system. - 4 However, nothing in the Guidelines requires the Government to agree to compensate a person in any particular case.